DavidAnson/markdownlint/doc/Rules.md

 Note: this rule will fire if either side of the heading is missing spaces.

+Rationale: Violations of this rule can lead to improperly rendered content.

 <a name="md021"></a>

 ## MD021 - Multiple spaces inside hashes on closed atx style heading